 Another place where the No-Mess leads the field is in the consistency of its shades settings.
 It offers seven different settings, from very light and fluffy to dark and crispy.
 We found that we got nearly identical results every time we dialed in a certain setting, a feat many other machines were not able to accomplish.

 Convenient Lights and Beeps

-The Breville No-Mess is one of the more expensive personal waffle makers out there.
+The No-Mess is one of the more expensive personal waffle makers out there.
 If you're only going to pull out your waffle maker a few times a year, this is probably more than you need to spend.
-In that case, the Presto FlipSide or the Cuisinart Round Classic would likely serve you just as well for less than half the price.
-However, if a homemade waffle breakfast is fast becoming a weekly tradition, the user-friendly touches and durable build of the Breville No-Mess are worth paying for.
+If a homemade waffle breakfast is fast becoming a weekly tradition, the No-Mess's user-friendly touches and durable build are worth paying for.

 — Max Mutter and Steven Tata